The latest edition of the Michelin guide has been released. Norway now has 20 restaurants awarded a coveted star rating, more than ever before.

 But other visitors looking for a taste of the Nordics actively seek out the best restaurants.
 Unlike budget dining, many of Scandinavia's best restaurants are no more expensive than equivalent venues in London, Paris and other top culinary destinations.

-Earlier this week at a ceremony held in Stavanger, Michelin unveiled its 2022 edition of the Michelin Guide for the Nordic countries.
-Featuring a total of 255 restaurants from across the Nordic region, the guide is a fantastic starting point for a culinary adventure.
+In May 2024, Michelin unveiled its 2024 edition of the Michelin Guide for the Nordic countries.
+Featuring a broad range of restaurants from across Denmark, Finland, Iceland, Norway, and Sweden, the guide is a fantastic starting point for a culinary adventure.

 According to the organisation, a Michelin Star is awarded first and foremost for “outstanding cooking.”